realcrunchy/crabgameskinchanger/README.md

 ## Setup
-Move these files into Crab Game\Plugins\x86_64 and launch the game normally over Steam or the .exe
+Move these files into Crab Game\Plugins\x86_64 and launch the game normally over Steam or the .exe If Windows asks you to replace steam_api64_net.dll you agree with "yes"

 ## Config